 How it works

 The idea is simple.
-When a gardener or commercial grower has surplus vegetables and fruits, they call us.
+When a hobby gardener or commercial grower has surplus vegetables and fruits, they call us.
 We pick up the produce and deliver it to food banks and emergency food programs in Mesa County, Colorado.
-We have donated 36,162 pounds of fresh produce in five years.
+We have donated 46,390 pounds of fresh produce in seven years.